cc32d9/nfc-seal/README.md

 The issuer has a secp256k1 or secp256r1 private key for issuing the seals.

-The NFC tag data is compliant with NDEF format, as follows:
+The data is written to an NFC chip in NDEF format.
+The first record of matching TNF and project ID is considered as a label.
+It is possible to add a record with an URL, and it's preferable to put it in front of the seal label record.

+NDEF record format:

 * TNF (Type Name Format Field): 0x05 (Unknown Record)